-- Leveling up – Because you get to keep track of how much you’re lifting, and you know how many reps and sets you’re doing…you get to see constant improvement.
-You also get to advance at your own pace, slowly working your way up towards doing the workouts as prescribed.
+- Leveling up – Because you get to keep track of how much you’re lifting, and you know how many reps and sets you’re doing, you get to see constant improvement.
+You also get to advance at your own pace, slowly working your way up toward doing the workouts as prescribed.

-- Competition – it’s amazing how much further you’ll push yourself when surrounded by other people cheering you on and competing with them.
+- Competition – It’s amazing how much further you’ll push yourself when surrounded by other people cheering you on and competing with you.

 - It introduces SO MANY people to weight lifting, especially women who would have never ever attempted to get off the treadmill and strength train.
 It’s like a gateway workout – you learn what you love and can specialize further from there.

-- It builds hot bodies.
-While every woman says they want that “toned” look and try to get it with hours of cardio, those bodies are being built every day in CrossFit gyms.
-Seriously, take a look at any serious CrossFit female and tell me she doesn’t have a rockin’ bod!
+- It builds great physiques (look good naked).
+While so many women say they want that “toned” look and try to get it with hours of cardio, those bodies are being built every day in CrossFit gyms.
+Seriously, while their goal is performance rather than aesthetics, take a look at any serious CrossFit female athlete and tell me she doesn’t look incredible!

-- It builds good muscular endurance and all around fitness – your body is prepared for pretty much any athletic situation after a few months of CrossFit.
+- It builds good muscular endurance and all-around fitness – your body is prepared for pretty much any athletic situation through smart CrossFit programming.

-- Lack of consistency – You oftentimes never do the same workout twice, which makes it incredibly difficult to track your progress.
-You might go down one week on squat strength and be disappointed, but it’s because you destroyed your legs two days earlier with 150 wall balls.
+- Lack of consistency – You rarely do the same workout twice, which makes it incredibly difficult to track your progress.
+You might go down one week on squat strength and be disappointed, but it’s because you destroyed your legs two days earlier with 150 “wall balls.”

-- Odd programming – As you’ll read in another critique later in this article, I don’t agree with some of the workouts that are prescribed at some CrossFit.
-For example, some workouts might call for high reps of snatches – snatches are a power olympic move that require perfect form in order to be done successfully.
-Doing 30 reps of them is a sure fire way to sacrifice form and dramatically increase the risk for injury.
+- Odd programming – As you’ll read in another critique later in this article, I don’t agree with some of the workouts that are prescribed at some CrossFit gyms.
+For example, some workouts might call for high reps of snatches; these are Olympic lifts that require perfect form in order to be done successfully.
+Doing 30 reps of them is a surefire way to sacrifice form and dramatically increase the risk of injury.

-- A bad coach can REALLY cause problems – you’re doing advanced moves that often takes months of learning to do right; with heavy weights, this can lead to horrible injuries.
+- A bad coach can REALLY cause problems – You’re doing advanced moves that often take months of learning to do right; with heavy weights, this can lead to horrible injuries.
 Make sure you have a great coach that doesn’t rush you into anything!

 - Almost everything is for time or most reps possible, which means form starts to slip in order to finish quicker.
 This can be fixed with a coach…but I still find it to be an issue.